reza-rezvani2052/maktab-video-extractor/README.md

 MAKTAB_PASSWORD=your_password
 ```

-After the first successful login, the script creates `maktab_state.json` automatically.
+After the first successful login, the script automatically creates
-This file stores the authenticated browser session to avoid logging in again.
+`maktab_state.json`, which stores the authenticated browser session
+for future runs.

 ---